 What is physical custody?

-When you consider child custody, courts divide up the meaning into two buckets.
-The first is legal custody and the second is physical custody.
-Physical custody is exactly what it sounds like – it is the parent who has physical custody over their children; this includes the child’s place of general residence.
+Physical custody means physical possession and control of a child.
+In child custody law, Texas divides child custody into two types: physical custody (or possession) and legal custody.
+Again, physical custody is exactly what it sounds like – it is the parent who has physical control over their children; this includes where the child lives.
 The parent who is granted physical custody is considered the primary custody parent (or holder) of the child.
 For this reason, courts take granting something of this nature extremely seriously, and are extremely thorough in evaluating each parent to ensure that they are deemed acceptable.

 How can I get physical custody of my child?